francescoferrini/MPS-GNN/README.md

 ## Run

-For running the code, chose the dataset inside the
+For running the code, chose the dataset inside the file `run.sh` and then run

 ```sh
 bash run.sh